secretstartups/handbook/business-technology/data-team/organization/data-science/index.html.md

 - **Algorithm** -  sequence of computer-implementable instructions used to solve specific problem
 - **Classification** - process of predicting a category for each observation.
 For example, determining if a picture is of a cat or a dog.
 - **Clustering** - process of finding natural groupings of observations in dataset.
-Often used for segmenation of users or customers.
+Often used for segmentation of users or customers.
 - **Data Science (DS)** - interdisciplinary field that uses computer science, statistical techniques and domain expertise to extract insights from data
 - **Feature** - single column in dataset that can be used for analysis, such as country or age.
-Also refered to as variables or attributes
+Also referred to as variables or attributes
 - **Feature Engineering** -  process of selecting, combining and transforming data into features that can be used by machine learning algorithms
 - **Imputation** - process of replacing missing or incorrect data with statistical "best guesses" of the actual values
 - **Machine Learning (ML)** - use and development of algorithms without being explicitly programmed to determine patterns in data